jasonLaster/backbone.wreqr-radio/README.md

 ### Connect Events to the Channel

-Channels have three convenience functions to make this a bit more tolerable when attaching a large number of events:
+Channels have three convenience functions to attaching a large number of events a bit more tolerable.

 `connectEvents( ventsHash )`